-Whenever you want to buy a new SSD or even the HDD drive for your new or existing system, you should always know what SATA version does your system has.
+Whenever you want to buy a new SSD or even an HDD drive for your new or existing system, you should always know what SATA version your system has.
 So, we are going to see how you can do it pretty easily.

 In order to check whether your computer has SATA 1.0, 2.0, or 3.0 versions, there are numerous ways available.
 Similarly for the PCIe and NVMe versions, you can do the same thing.
 First of all, you can visit your manufacturer’s official website and know your system specifications.
 Secondly, you can check the SATA version on the user manual as well.
 But, below are the ways to confirm the same properly.

 - Find the SATA type and see what’s written in front of it